Parent-Child Program

 Registration Policies and Wait List Information

-Classes for toddlers aged 12 to 36 months and a parent or caregiver
+Classes for parents or caregivers with a toddler aged 12 to 36 months

 Mornings Together classes offer a gentle introduction to Waldorf Education for little ones and their families.
 We will focus on the “Three Rs” – Rhythm, Reverence, and Repetition – which so perfectly nourish and support the needs of the young child.
 Each morning will be a joyful journey through outdoor and indoor play and exploration, preparation and sharing of food around the table, and seasonal songs, stories, and crafts.
 Parents will build a practice of sustained peaceful observation time each week, and share conversations on topics such as sleeping and waking, eating, communication, holding healthy boundaries and nurturing ourselves as adults along the way.